Version: SG FLX

 - Secret key will be stored in secret_cluster_key_.seckey

-This key pair needs to be backed up in a safe location.
-If keys are lost, it is not possible to decrypt the data stored in encrypted indices on this cluster.
+Caution: This key pair must be backed up in a secure location.
+If the keys are lost, it will not be possible to decrypt data stored in encrypted indices on this cluster.
+Without the private key, it will also not be possible to restore backups from encrypted snapshot repositories.

 1. Add the following lines to elasticsearch.yml on each node: